About the Trust

 About us

-Most of the organisations that we have supported have been based in Devon.
-Occasionally we have made grants to national organizations that work with people in our locality.
+Since the start of the Trust in 2003 to April 2025 we have granted over £470,000.
+The average grant is £2,000, mostly distributed to organisations based in Exeter and East Devon.
+Occasionally we make grants to national organisations that work with people in our locality.

 Some of the organisations we have supported recently are